 Dietary Fix: Iron: No Anaemia Or Dullness Only Strength & Alertness

 Anaemia due to deficiency disorders can be fixed by supplementing dietary iron or iron-rich foods such as eggs or chicken liver [protein sources].
 Also, there are iron supplements to aid the recovery process and help the body heal faster to cope up with anaemia.
 Me & My Iron supplement is one such supplement that helps in aiding the body suffering from deficiency disorders.
 It is a nutritional supplement used in cats and dogs to treat iron deficiency or anaemia or as an iron supplement, usually in cases of blood loss after a severe injury or any chronic disease.

 Me & My IRON

 Me & My IRON Pet Supplement is Ideal for pets showing symptoms of anaemia, peevishness, poor digestion, wasting of tissue, waxy appearance of skin and coat, neurasthenia, mental and physical exertion, loss of excess blood from small injuries, difficulty in breathing, etc.

-Goel vet pharma pvt ltd. has introduced many pet supplements into the market.
-Their products are manufactured in FSSAI certified manufacturing facilities with utmost care and hygiene, hence are very effective and flexible for use in the field conditions too.
-With the excellent results in the way these pet supplements work, these are being prescribed by many veterinarians all over India and has succeeded in confident use by pet parents too.
+Goel vet pharma Pvt ltd. has introduced many pet supplements into the market.
+Their products are manufactured in FSSAI certified manufacturing facilities with utmost care and hygiene.
+Hence they are very effective and flexible for use in the field conditions too.
+With the excellent results in the way these pet supplements work, these are being prescribed by many veterinarians all over India and have succeeded in confident use by pet parents too.